Special Program Support Project

 - Four Program Development Projects launched in Colombia, Ethiopia/Uganda, Jamaica and Ghana These program last between 3 and 4 years and are valued at approximately $700,000 to $3 million

-- Fifteen small grants awarded to implement Farmer-to-Farmer in Bangladesh, El Salvador, Haiti (3), India, Kenya, Kosovo, Madagascar, Mali (2), Mongolia, Morocco, and Zambia (2)
+- Sixteen small grants awarded to implement Farmer-to-Farmer in Bangladesh, Colombia, El Salvador, Haiti (3), India, Kenya, Kosovo, Madagascar, Mali (2), Mongolia, Morocco, and Zambia (2)

 - 279 volunteers deployed through SPSP grants.
 These volunteers have trained 18,986 people and strengthened 224 host institutions